betaflight/betaflight.com/docs/wiki/getting-started/hardware/vtx.md

   - Onboard 4K DVR is available comparable to the DJI Action 2, and compatible with free [GyroFlow stabilisation](https://gyroflow.xyz/).
   - MSP Displayport is partially implemented but some characters are not drawn correctly and bugs exist.
 - [Caddx WalkSnail Avatar](https://caddxfpv.com/collections/walksnail-avatar-system) launched in 2022 as a new digital VTX.

   - Variety of goggles, standalone VRX, VTX and cameras are available.
   - Goggles initially based on FatShark partnership, new models produced by Caddx.
   - Similar performance to DJI v1 but smaller VTXs
   - Onboard DVR at 1080p to internal flash - 8GB or 32GB
   - v2 and newer cameras feature onboard gyros and can record data for use in free [GyroFlow stabilisation](https://gyroflow.xyz/).
   - MSP displayport is fully implemented and supports coloured fonts with Betaflight 4.5.

+  Digital video systems typically render the OSD in the FPV goggles instead of prior to transmitting.
+This is due to a number of factors, including the processing cost of overlaying OSD onto high resolution digital video in the low-power VTX and also the tendency of digital video compression algorithms to deal poorly with sharp text characters.
+Rendering the OSD on the goggles is a compromise that provides low latency video with clear OSD text.
+OSD data is sent via a UART from the FC to the VTX using the [MSP Displayport protocol](/docs/development/api/DisplayPort) and sent a separate OSD data feed is sent alongside the video stream to the goggles.